shenwei356/kmcp/docs/tutorial/searching/index.md

 The database building process is similar to that of metagenomic profiling, with one difference:

-1. Reference genomes are not splitted into chunks which slow down searching speed.
+1. Reference genomes are not splitted into chunks.

 Taken GTDB for example:

-    # mask low-complexity region
+    # mask low-complexity region (optional)
     mkdir -p gtdb.masked
     find gtdb/ -name "*.fna.gz" \
         | rush 'dustmasker -in <(zcat {}) -outfmt fasta \